IgorMing/chess-bud/README.md

 - [x] create a component for empty favorites results
 - [x] create couple more openings _(for testing the favorites screen behavior properly)_
 - [x] add input fields for signin/signup
-- [x] create the profile screen with data about the user _(lichess, chess.com users)_
-- [ ] make the focus move to next fields with ref API
+- [x] make the focus move to next fields with ref API
-- [ ] move lichess and chess.com user values to authentication's reducer
-- [ ] save both users on firestore
+- [x] improve profile screen with user's data
-- [ ] fetch both users on login, after getting the user uid
+- [ ] fetch variants board images from cloud storage after details screen loads

 ---

+_TODO on next_

-- [ ] fetch variants board images from cloud storage after details screen loads
+- [ ] add analytics
+- [ ] get focused on adding new content
+- [ ] uncomment the ads block before publishing the app

+---

+_Less priority_

 - [ ] move all firebase calls to `modules` files
-- [ ] uncomment the ads block before publishing the app
-- [ ] get focused on adding new content
+- [ ] import string dictionary from realtime database

+---

+_Feature: New screen to add new content_

 - [ ] create a screen which provides a way to add new openings to the app _(initially we can hardcode our own user for have access to the screen.
 Re-check if worth to do this)_
 - [ ] configure remote config
 - [ ] fetch allowed users for add and edit openings and variants

+_Feature: save Lichess and chess.com users_

+- [ ] move lichess and chess.com user values to user's reducer
+- [ ] create the profile screen with data about the user _(lichess, chess.com users)_
-- [ ] import string dictionary from realtime database
+- [ ] save both users on firestore
+- [ ] fetch both users on login, after getting the user uid

 ## Known erros